Configure service accounts for clusters on Anyscale on GKE

 Create and map a GKE cluster service account

-To create a new cluster service account, you annotate a Kubernetes service account with an Google Cloud service account.
-You use the permissions in the Google Cloud service account to grant access to additional resources in your cloud provider account, such as Cloud Storage buckets.
+To create a new cluster service account, you annotate a Kubernetes service account with a Google Cloud service account.
+You add IAM roles to the Google Cloud service account to grant access to additional resources in your Google Cloud account, such as Cloud Storage buckets.

 Use cloud IAM mapping to control how Anyscale assigns cluster service accounts based on user identity, workload type, or project.